-The Company's operating expenses consist primarily of (a) selling, general and administrative expenses, primarily salaries, and commissions and marketing expenses that are variable and correlate to changes in sales, (b) expenses related to the operation of warehouse facilities, including a fleet of installation and service vehicles, and facility rent, which are payable mostly under non-cancelable operating leases, and (c) operating expenses at the parent company, including compensation expenses, fees for professional services, other expenses associated with being a public company, and expenses in furtherance of the Company's "buy-and-build" growth strategy.
+The Company's operating expenses consist primarily of (a) selling, general and administrative expenses, which are comprised primarily of salaries, and commissions and marketing expenses that are variable and correlate to changes in sales, (b) expenses related to the operation of warehouse facilities, including a fleet of installation and service vehicles, and facility rent, which are payable mostly under non-cancelable operating leases, and (c) operating expenses at the parent company, including compensation expenses, fees for professional services, other expenses associated with being a public company, and expenses in furtherance of the Company's "buy-and-build" growth strategy.

-Growth Strategy; Acquisition History
+Growth Strategy

 During 2015, the Company implemented a "buy-and-build" growth strategy.
 The "buy" component of the strategy includes the consideration and pursuit of acquisitions and other strategic transactions which management believes would complement the Company's existing business or otherwise offer growth opportunities for, or benefit, the Company.
 The Company generally seeks to structure acquisitions to include both cash and stock consideration.

-Since the implementation of its "buy-and-build" growth strategy in 2015, the Company has consummated 16 business acquisitions.
-The Company has effected each business acquisition through a wholly-owned subsidiary which acquires the business or assets of the acquired company, whether by an asset purchase or merger, and operates the acquired business following the transaction.
-In connection with each transaction, the Company, indirectly through its applicable wholly-owned subsidiary, also assumed certain of the liabilities of the acquired business.
-The financial position, including assets and liabilities, and results of operations of the acquired businesses following the respective closing dates of the acquiritions are included in the Company's consolidated financial statements.
+Acquisitions are effected through a wholly-owned subsidiary which acquires the business or assets of the acquired company, whether by an asset purchase or merger, and operates the acquired business following the transaction.
+In connection with each transaction, the Company, indirectly through its applicable wholly-owned subsidiary, also assumes certain of the liabilities of the acquired business.
+The financial position, including assets and liabilities, and results of operations of the acquired businesses following the respective closing dates of the acquisitions are included in the Company's consolidated financial statements.
+As described in greater detail in Note 4 to the unaudited condensed consolidated financial statements included in Item 1 of this Quarterly Report on Form 10-Q, on September 1, 2022, the Company acquired Aldrich Clean-Tech Equipment Corp. ("ACT"), a Massachusets-based distributor of commercial, industrial, and vended laundry products and provider of installation and maintenance services to the new and replacement segments of the commercial, industrial and vended laundry products and provider of installation and maintenance services to the new and replacement segments of the commercial, industrial and vended laundry industry.
+The financial statements for the quarter ending September 30, 2022.
+See also Note 13 to the unaudited condensed consolidated financial statements for the quarterly Report on Form 10-Q for information regarding the acquisition of Wholesale Commercial Equipment Company SE, LLC which was consummated on November 1, 2022.